 Author James M. Cain later admitted that if he had come up with some of the solutions to the plot that screenwriters Billy Wilder and Raymond Chandler did, he would have employed them in his original novel.

-Billy Wilder and Raymond Chandler did not get along well while writing this film's script, a process that was apparently filled with arguments.
-Wilder claimed that he flaunted his womanizing ability at the time to torment the sexually-repressed Chandler.
+Billy Wilder and Raymond Chandler did not get along while writing the script, a process that was apparently filled with arguments.
+Wilder claimed that he flaunted his womanizing ability at the time just to torment the sexually-repressed Chandler.

 Barbara Stanwyck was the first choice to play Phyllis, but she was unnerved when seeing the role was of a ruthless killer.
 When she expressed her concern to Billy Wilder, he asked her, "Are you a mouse or an actress?"